Vagrantin/whereismyorigin/README.md

 3. First checks if the file is audio-only (skips if true)
 4. Searches for Origin/Precharge pattern using regex
 5. Updates the database with results
-6. Handles process timeouts (30 seconds) and cleanup
+6. Handles process timeouts (configurable, default 1 minute) and cleanup

 ### Pattern Detection